UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A man with a wrench under a sink checks a pipe.
 Text lists steps: 1) Check for a loose connection.
 2) Look for a missing washer.

-This visual guide provides a quick reference for troubleshooting common sink leaks by checking for loose connections or missing washers.
+Troubleshooting common sink leaks often involves checking for loose connections or replacing missing rubber washers.

 Infographic illustration showing a faucet filter replacing up to 300 single-use plastic water bottles.